hyperledger/fabric-gateway/README.md

 The following Makefile targets are available
 - `make build-go` - compile the gateway server executable
-- `make docker` - create a docker image containing the gateway server
+- `make pull-latest-peer` - fetch the latest peer docker image containing the gateway server
 - `make unit-test-go` - run unit tests for the gateway server and Go SDK
 - `make unit-test-node` - run unit tests for the Node SDK
 - `make unit-test-java` - run unit tests for the Java SDK